 Here is a list of the new features in the April 2017 update.

-- Added the Auto Open feature to automatically open the form when a cell that contains data validation is selected.
-This option can be toggled on/off with a toggle button in the options menu.
+- It added the Auto Open feature to automatically open the form when a cell that contains data validation is selected.
+You can toggle this option on/off with a toggle button in the options menu.

 - The add-in now works with data validation created by formulas (OFFSET & INDEX) and comma separated lists.
 It should work with all types of data validation lists.

 - Updated Escape Key behavior to close the List Search window.
 If there is text in the search box, then Escape clears the search box.
 If the search box is empty, then Escape closes the form.